-If you trained as a nurse or midwife in the UK and want to work in another EU or EEA country, you'll need to register with the relevant EU registration authority in the country or state you want to work in.
+If you want to work in another EU or EEA country, you'll need to register with the relevant EU registration authority in the country or state you want to work in.

 Ask for proof that you've been on our register